 The best thing you can do to give yourself a break from weekly meal prep is to stock your freezer with some emergency dinners every month or so.
 When you do this, all you’ll need to do is open the freezer to grab a healthy homemade meal.

 Now, this does take a little bit of meal prep BUT if you put it together while you are meal prepping another day, you will be one step ahead of the game.

 Think of it as a contingency plan.

 One of my absolute favorite things to have ready for dinner in the freezer is making a bunch of dinner freezer kits.
-These kits are usually already cooked and all you need to do is warm up, assemble, and eat like this Homemade Taco Freezer Kit.
+These kits are usually already cooked and all you need to do is warm up, assemble, and eat.

 I also like making batch freezer meals.
 Batch cooking means cooking a bunch of the same recipe to stock your freezer with.
 It’s not necessarily full meals but it could be.
 I like to cook components of a meal like shredded chicken or taco meat that I can easily create into a variety of dinners.

 Here’s a list of my favorite easy freezer meals:

 As you can see – it’s totally possible to get dinner on the table fast with these quick healthy dinner ideas!